This article covers:

 What is a Tipped Employee’s Minimum Wage in Washington?

 State law does not clearly define the criteria that categorize an employee as a tipped employee.
-Nonetheless, employers in Washington are not allowed to take tip credits.
+Nonetheless, employers in Washington are not allowed to take tip credit.

-Starting January 1, 2025, tipped employees in Washington are entitled to the state’s full minimum wage, $16.66 per hour.
-This wage rate will vary based on the locality the tipped worker is employed in.
+Starting January 1, 2025, tipped employees in Washington must be paid at least the state’s full minimum wage i.e. $16.66 per hour.
+However, this wage rate can increase based on the locality the tipped worker is employed in.

 What are the Exceptions to Minimum Wage in Washington?